 Chemical additives in natural rubber

 As the name already suggests, natural rubber is a natural product.
 The raw material for natural rubber (latex) is tapped out of rubber trees as juice.
 Pure natural rubber (latex) is not a usable product; therefore, several chemicals (additives) have to be added to natural rubber to make the product suitable for use.
-There are strict rules regarding the addition of additives to ensure that the product is safe for human use.
+There are strict rules regarding the addition of additives to ensure that the product is safe for human use (also see our guide when to change pacifier size).

 The following chemicals are used to make natural rubber suitable for use: